TKomericki/Rhetos-wiki/Rhetos-platform-roadmap.md

-There are many possibilities to improve the runtime performance at the framework level, that could provide benefits to both new and existing Rhetos applications: data caching, read scalability, batching database writes and queries (validations), reducing grouping row permissions to aggregate roots, and others.
+There are many possibilities to improve the runtime performance at the framework level, that could provide benefits to both new and existing Rhetos applications: data caching, read scalability, batching database writes and queries (validations), reducing row permissions to aggregate roots, and other.

-## 4. Extending developers' toolset
+## 4. Extending developer's toolset

-Please review the list of project [candidates](https://github.com/Rhetos/Rhetos/milestone/11) on GitHub issues list:
+There is an active list of project [candidates](https://github.com/Rhetos/Rhetos/milestone/11) on GitHub issues list.
+It contains features such as

-DSL concepts for custom business process implementation (BPM), Asynchronous and background processing, Swagger/OpenAPI integration, better support for multitenant applications, and others.
+- DSL concepts for custom business process implementation (BPM),
+- Asynchronous and background processing,
+- Swagger/OpenAPI integration,
+- better support for multitenant applications,
+- and others.

 Vote or comment on the issues to provide feedback.